 Purge: Deleting delete-marked records that are no longer visible for any active transaction.

+The steps that follow redo log application do not depend on the redo log (other than for logging the writes) and are performed in parallel with normal processing.
 Of these, only rollback of incomplete transactions is special to crash recovery.
 The insert buffer merge and the purge are performed during normal processing.

 In most situations, even if the MySQL server was killed